banyek/MySQL-High-Availability-test/README.md

 The base system is built on CentOS 6.4 and getting provisioned with puppet.

-To set up the environment you have to see INSTALL.md
+To set up the environment you have to see INSTALL
+To check usage see USAGE